heather7532/DirectoryService/ServiceRegistry.md

 + It should be able to be monitized and secured

 This project will dust off a few old ideas, modernize them, and put them together in a new way.
-Besides being simple, lightweight, and can be used by a single developer or a large enterprise, it will be open source and free to use.
+Besides being simple, lightweight, and usable by a single developer or a large enterprise, it will be open source.
-This will also provide AI and ML services to help with the discovery and selection of services for Retrieval-Augmented Generation (RAG) and other AI/ML applications.
+This will provide AI and ML services the ability to discover and select services for Retrieval-Augmented Generation (RAG) and other AI/ML applications.

 ## Architecture